cstenkamp/MastersThesisText/pandoc_markdown_base/2_4_typesofreasoning.md

+Mostly from \cite{Derrac2015}, but tbh not that important for me.
+However a short paragraph about reasoning-based classifiers and the respective intutitive explanations for known classifiers may be interesting (think 1-NN is "Y is of the same class as X because X closest to Y", but also more complex ones.)

+TODO: \todoparagraph{explain here why they have the requirement that the resulting semantic space is euclidian!!}

 * Similiarity based reasoning ("If A enjoyed X and Y is similar to X, A will likely also enjoy X")
     * what Amazon does
     * easy to train (similiarity degrees can be obtained from stuff like \gls{word2vec} thank's to the distributional hypothesis)